 Why Nationwide Businesses Need Localized Branding Strategies

+No two communities are exactly the same.
+What resonates in one town might totally miss the mark in another.
+And for businesses that operate in multiple regions, this is especially true.
+Whether you are running a chain of retail stores, a national service brand, or a company that works across state lines, one-size-fits-all branding is not enough.
 People want to feel understood.
 They want to see themselves and their values reflected in the businesses they choose to support.
-And when a big brand takes the time to speak the language of a smaller, local community?
-That’s when loyalty is built.
+And when a big brand takes the time to speak the language of a smaller, local community, that is when loyalty is built.

 Showing Customers You “Get” Them